daybar4/docker-stack-elk/README.md

-# docker-stack-elk
+# Docker stack ELK+filebeat
-Deploy a docker stack with elasticsarch+logstash+kibana+external-filebeat
+Deploy a docker stack with ElasticSearch, LogStash, Kibana and Filebeat